yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 and
 close >= emaverySlow * (1-Maxgap1/100) //till 8
 //and
+//high > high [1]

+//and
 //close <= emaMid * (1-Mingap1/100) //till 8
 //and
 //close >= emaMid * (1-Maxgap2/100) //till 8
-and
+//and
-close cross below emaFast
+//close cross below emaFast
 //and
 //
 //(close cross below emaFast) or (close [1] cross below emaFast[1]) or  (close [2] cross below emaFast[2])